Monday, March 4, 2024

 The A, CNAME, MX and TXT records are all related to email.

-A: Address records which direct domains or subdomains to an IP address, i.e. pointing the link "store.website.com" to whomever is hosting that site.
-The 3 records below each take the IP address of the vendor hosting the website.
+A: Address records which direct domains or subdomains to an IP address, i.e. pointing the link "store.website.com" to whomever is hosting mail for that site.
+The 3 records below each take the IP address of the vendor.
 Sample IPs are shown.

 AWWW 123.45.678.9